1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The Tropic of Cancer passes near Jaipur, Bhopal, and Ranchi.

-26. Longitude is the angular distance measured in degrees:
+26. Longitude is the angular distance measured in degrees_____________.

 A) North or South of the Equator